 \section{Abstract}

 Foundation models have become a dominant paradigm in machine learning, achieving remarkable performance across diverse tasks through large-scale pretraining.
-However, these models often yield overconfident, uncalibrated predictions.
-The standard approach to quantifying epistemic uncertainty, training an ensemble of independent models, incurs prohibitive computational costs that scale linearly with ensemble size, making it impractical for large foundation models.
-We propose Singular Value Ensemble (SVE), a parameter-efficient implicit ensemble method that builds on a simple, but powerful core assumption: namely, that the singular vectors of the weight matrices constitute meaningful subspaces of the model's knowledge.
-Pretrained foundation models encode rich, transferable information in their weight matrices.
-If the singular vectors are indeed meaningful (orthogonal) "knowledge directions".
-To obtain a model ensemble, we modulate only how strongly each direction contributes to the output.
-Rather than learning entirely new parameters, we freeze the singular vectors and only train per-member singular values that rescale the contribution of each direction in that shared knowledge basis.
-Ensemble diversity emerges naturally as stochastic initialization and random sampling of mini-batches during joint training cause different members to converge to different combinations of the same underlying knowledge.
-SVE achieves uncertainty quantification comparable to explicit deep ensembles while increasing the parameter count of the base model by less than 1\%, making principled uncertainty estimation accessible in resource-constrained settings.
+However, they often yield overconfident, uncalibrated predictions.
+The standard approach to quantifying epistemic uncertainty are ensembles of multiple independently trained models.
+But their computational cost scales linearly with ensemble size, making them impractical for large foundation models.
+We propose Singular Value Ensemble (SVE), a parameter-efficient implicit ensembling method.
+SVE builds on a simple, but powerful core assumption: namely, that the singular vectors of the weight matrices correspond to meaningful directions in the representation space.
+If the singular vectors are indeed meaningful (orthogonal) "knowledge directions", then a model ensemble can be obtained by modulating only how strongly each direction contributes to the output.
+Rather than learning new parameters for each ensemble member, we freeze the singular vectors and only train per-member singular values that rescale the contribution of each direction in that shared knowledge basis.
+Ensemble diversity emerges naturally during joint training as stochastic initialization and random batch sampling cause different members to converge to different combinations of the same underlying knowledge.
+SVE performs comparable to an explicit ensemble, while increasing the parameter count of the base model by \textless1\%, making principled uncertainty estimation accessible in resource-constrained settings.
 We validate SVE on NLP and vision tasks with various different backbones and show that it improves calibration while maintaining predictive accuracy.